Keble by Dorothy Megaw

 Keble College was established in 1870.
 The architect is William Butterfield.
 As a Gothic Revivalist he sought to reinterpret Gothic architecture for Victorian Times.

-The brickwork is described as polychromatic.
-Notice the colours of red, white and blue patterned banding on the brickwork.
+The brickwork is polychromatic.
+Notice the colours of red, white and blue patterned banding.

 William Butterfield designed this fabulous neo-gothic red brick building as a monument to John Keble.

 If you can a chance to visit the chapel, look out for 'The Light of the World' by William Holman Hunt.

 Keble College Chapel has been described as the 'grandest ecclesiastical space in Oxford.'